Tree-Structured Parzen Estimator: Understanding Its Algorithm Components and Their Roles for Better Empirical Performance: Experiments

 \section{Experiments}

-In this section, we first provide the ablation study of each control parameter and present the recommendation of the default values.
+This section first provides the ablation study of each control parameter and presents the recommended default values.
 Then, we further investigate the enhancement for bandwidth selection.
 Finally, we compare the enhanced TPE with various baseline methods.